-CDR entity Privacy protections that apply in the CDR context Data holder Privacy Safeguard 13 or APP 13 Privacy Safeguard 13 applies instead of APP 13 where a consumer has requested that a data holder correct their CDR data, and the data holder was earlier authorised or required to disclose it under the CDR Rules.
-APP 13 will continue to apply to: CDR data that is personal information in all other circumstances, and personal information that is not CDR data.
-Note: Where the consumer has not made a correction request or the CDR data has not previously been disclosed, a data holder who is an APP entity continues to have obligations under APP 13.
-Specifically, the data holder must continue to take reasonable steps to correct CDR data that is personal information where it is inaccurate, out-of-date, incomplete, irrelevant or misleading for the purpose for which it is held.
+CDR entity Privacy protections that apply in the CDR context Data holder Privacy Safeguard 13 or APP 13 Privacy Safeguard 13 applies instead of APP 13 where a consumer has requested that a data holder correct their CDR data, and the data holder was earlier required or authorised to disclose it under the CDR Rules.
+APP 13 will continue to apply to CDR data that is personal information in all other circumstances.
+This includes where: the consumer makes a correction request, but the data has not previously been disclosed under the CDR Rules, or the consumer has not made a correction request, but the APP entity is satisfied that the data it holds is incorrect.
 Designated gateway APP 13 Privacy Safeguard 13 does not apply to designated gateways.